dialgolum/dialgolum/README.md

-- 🌱 I am currently an undergraduate student in SLIIT
+- 🌱 I am currently an undergraduate student at SLIIT

 - 📫 How to reach me **dilumhapugoda@gamil.com**